jonkpirateboy/step-child/README.md

 TL;DR: WordPress plugin working (almost) like a child theme.

 Sometimes the project you thrown into doesn't have a child theme, or the customer doesn't want a child theme, or it is just not possbible for one reason or another.
 But you still want to add css, javascript, hooks, filters, ACF json, and so on.
-This happened to me so I made Step child.
+This happened to me, so I made Step child.

 This is used on [babaà](https://babaa.es/).